steemit/wallet/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="How_is_the_reward_pool_split_between_authors_and_curators">How is the reward pool split between authors and curators?</span>

-Up to 25% of a post's payout is awarded to curators (the people who upvoted the post) as a reward for discovering the content.
-The other 75% is awarded to the author.
+Up to 50% of a post's payout is awarded to curators (the people who upvoted the post) as a reward for discovering the content.
+The other 50% is awarded to the author.

-If curators vote for a post within the first 30 minutes of it being created, a portion of their curation reward is added to the author payout.
-This portion is linear to the age of the post between 0 and 30 minutes.
-As an example: upvoting at 15 minutes will donate half of your potential curation reward to the author.
+If curators vote for a post within the first 5 minutes of it being created, a portion of their curation reward is going back to the reward pool.
+This portion is linear to the age of the post between 0 and 5 minutes.
+As an example: upvoting at 15 minutes will donate half of your potential curation reward back to the reward pool.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Will_the_reward_pool_pay_out_more_or_less_depending_on_who_votes">Will the reward pool pay out more or less depending on who votes?</span>